GabeScott/standard-works-vault/General Conference/1973 April - Salvation Comes through the Church.md

 The Lord came to save sinners.
 He taught that it is the sick who need the physician.
 Therefore, he invites the sick—as well as all others—to come unto him, repent, and be cleansed, sanctified, and saved in his kingdom.

-“Have I any pleasure at all that the wicked should die? saith the Lord God: and not that he should return from his ways, and live?”
-(Ezek.
-18:23.)
+“Have I any pleasure at all that the wicked should die? saith the Lord God: and not that he should return from his ways, and live?” ([[Ezekiel 18.23|Ezek.
+18:23]].)

 And so in his goodness and mercy, he calls out and says: